ibrarturi/yii2-scrollup/README.md

 Scroll Up
 =========
-Yii2 Extension which is a wraper for jQuery plugin scrollup
+Yii2 Extension which is a wrapper for jQuery plugin scrollup

 Installation
 ------------